diegozain/alles/projects/cloud/openmp/README.md

     * initialize data on the same cores that will later process that data.
 1. *MPI* between nodes, and *openMP* within a node.
 1. *openMP* makes ```pthread.h``` simple.
+1. **SPMD** = *Simple program multiple data* design pattern:
+    * Launch two or more threads that execute the same code.
+    * Each thread determines its ID and the number of threads in the team.
+    * Use the ID and the number of threads in the team to split up the work between threads.